Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Experiments

-We conduct comprehensive experiments on 10 tasks with 6 MLLMs in our benchmark, encompassing both open-source and proprietary models.
-For image MLLMs, which are primarily fine-tuned using image-related data, we leverage their inherent image process capacities to utilize sampled frames from original news video.
-For video MLLMs, fine-tuned with video-related instructions, we utilize a uniform sampling method or models' predefined sampling strategy for video processing.
+We conduct comprehensive experiments on 10 tasks with 8 MLLMs in our benchmark, encompassing both open-source and proprietary models.
+For image MLLMs, we leverage their inherent image process capacities to utilize evenly sampled 16 frames from each news video.
+For video MLLMs, we utilize a uniform sampling method or models' predefined sampling strategy for video processing.
 We employ models' official implementations or available APIs for evaluation.
 We assess both backbone and fine-tuned models with zero-shot manner.
-More evaluation-related information can be accessed in the Appendix \ref{lab_metrics}.